 You may not have seen Toby Maloy in many episodes of Treehouse Masters, but we’re certain that you’re familiar with his incredible work.
-Toby is an accomplished project manager with Nelson Treehouse and Supply, and is responsible for directing the entire process between treehouse design and tangible creation.
+Toby is one of our accomplished project managers and is responsible for directing the entire process between treehouse design and tangible creation.
 An adept builder and creative leader, Toby consistently pushes the craft of building treehouses forward.
-Moreover, Toby is unfailingly collaborative, considerate, and approachable in every interaction – with clients, subcontractors, and crew members alike.
+What's more, Toby is unfailingly collaborative, considerate, and approachable in every interaction: with clients, subcontractors, and crew members alike.

 Toby brings years of carpentry experience to the team; before coming to NT&S, he worked as master carpenter for the Issaquah Village Theater and owned his own small construction/remodel company.
 What was it like to build sets for theater?
 What inspires Toby?
 Where's the coolest place he's ever traveled?
 Today, we’re bringing you answers to these questions and more about this true treehouse master.